 A comprehensive and in-depth guide to Aptos blockchain, the most trendy Move-based chain brought by former Facebook Diem engineers.

-Aptos is a layer 1 blockchain with resource objects and Move programming language.
+Aptos is a layer 1 blockchain and smart contract platform with resource objects and Move programming language.
 Aptos newly released crypto project aims for safe, scalable, and upgradeable proof-of-stake infrastructure.